jessiewuwu/ph2-pA-week-1-passion-project/README.md

 **IT WORKS NOW!
 I had given it the wrong params name** 7.
 When I had my original code, it would allow me to see the options page, which you can only see if you're logged in.
 But then when I clicked to go rate a dog, it'd think I am no longer logged in and asked me to log in.
 My logout feature might not be working.

 **I SHOULD ASK SOREN SINCE HE HAS IT IN HIS PROJECT** 8.
 I would like to figure out a way to store images in a database and have it show up based on an photo id or dog id.
 Right now pictures are inside the public/imgs folder and saved by the dog's id number.
 I have to manually name the photo based on the dog's id.
 It works for the /browse page, with the iteration, it shows the dog's picture.
 However if you go to the dog's profile, the picture link no longer works.
 I can't figure out why.
 The image link is exactly the same and both files are in the same folder.

+9. Add a comments section that iterates through @all_comments_for_dog = Rating.where(dog_id: #) and it'll post all the volunteers' comments on the dog's profile.

+10. Give error message when you entered the wrong password or username.